ConnorSweeneyDev/.config/readme.md

 - If it needs one, add an `after\plugin\[PLUGIN].lua` file for the plugin and restart neovim.

 The following plugins require extra or different steps than those outlined above:
-- Telescope &rightarrow; This should be installed at the same time as telescope-ui-select, `after\plugin\telescope.lua` requires both of these plugins to be installed.
+- Telescope &rightarrow; This should be installed at the same time as telescope-ui-select.nvim, `after\plugin\telescope.lua` requires both of these plugins to be installed.
-- Leap &rightarrow; This should be installed at the same time as leap-by-word, `after\plugin\leap.lua` requires both of these plugins to be installed.
+- Leap &rightarrow; This should be installed at the same time as leap-by-word.nvim, `after\plugin\leap.lua` requires both of these plugins to be installed.
+- Colorscheme &rightarrow; vim-transparent and vscode.nvim should both be installed at the same time, their plugin file is `after\plugin\colors.lua`.
 - Treesitter &rightarrow; After following the steps, you should see it compiling languages - don't touch your keyboard until this is finished, though it is common to get errors at this point, if you do, generally restarting neovim a few times and deleting any directories manually that it says it doesn't have permission to delete will let them all figure themselves out.
-However if you get an error along the lines of `[LANGUAGE].so is not a valid Win32 app`, this means either your version of MinGW does not match your operating system or treesitter is using the wrong compiler.
+However if you get an error along the lines of `[LANGUAGE].so is not a valid Win32 app`, this means either your version of MinGW does not match your operating system or treesitter is using the wrong compiler for that specific language.
 After fixing the issue you can run `:TSInstall [LANGUAGE]` to recompile it.
 - Coc &rightarrow; After following the steps, run `:CocInstall coc-diagnostic coc-copilot coc-git coc-html coc-tsserver coc-css coc-json coc-xml coc-sql coc-pyright coc-java coc-clangd coc-clang-format-style-options` then `:q` to close the dialog once everything is installed.
 Now